dadosdelaplace/dadosdelaplace/README.md

 It is a bit weird talking about oneself, but we shall pursue it:

 - 🧮 Mathematician, born in 1989 in Carabanchel (Madrid, Spain).
 - 📊 PhD in Statistics (University of Granada, with stages in Université Pierre et Marie Curie of Paris).
+[Google Scholar](https://scholar.google.es/citations?user=Wb3lxFIAAAAJ&hl=en)
 - 🎙 Trying to be a scicomm ([WEB](https://dadosdelaplace.com)).
 - 🧶 Creating threads and telling stories in <a href="https://twitter.com/i/events/1398580673221378049">#MatesEnDomingo</a>
 - 👨🏻‍🏫 Researcher and assistant professor at Universidad Complutense (Madrid).